RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Method

 \subsection{Mapping \& Uncertainty Estimation}

-We build the 3DGS mapping module upon the~\cite{keetha2024splatam} framework.
-Similar to \cite{keetha2024splatam}, we set all Gaussians to be isotropic.
+We build the 3DGS mapping module upon SplaTAM~\cite{keetha2024splatam} with isotropic Gaussians.
 As in \cite{keetha2024splatam}, we set $\lambda_1 = 0.4, \lambda_2=0.1$.
 At the beginning of each mapping iteration, we initialize new Gaussians at positions corresponding to the current color and depth measurements.
 The parameters of these Gaussians are refined through backpropagation.
 As in \cite{kerbl20233dgs}, we prune Gaussians with low opacity or large radius.

-\textbf{Uncertainty Estimation.} The objective of finding the next-best-view can then be expressed as
+\textbf{Uncertainty Estimation.} The objective for finding the next-best-view can then be expressed as maximizing the mutual information